jkirk/ansible-role-user/README.md

 # groupname is mandatory when admin is true.
 groupname: 'sysadmin'

-# Setup passwordless sudo for the given groupname.
+# If `admin` is set to true passwordless sudo for the given groupname is set up
 admin: true

+# If `sudo_anyuser` is set to true sudo commands can be run as any user (via sudo -u)
+sudo_anyuser: false
 ```

 If you want to deploy the users on all hosts you can use `group_vars/all` or pass it as parameters to role (see example below).